 When you are finished, click Create.

-When you are creating a course you are taken directly to your first chapter page.
-From here you can do several important things: Edit your chapter details, add modules to your chapter, and add more chapters.
-You can also go back and edit the course information if you need.
+You are taken directly to your first chapter page when creating a course.
+You can do several important things from here: Edit your chapter details, add modules to your chapter, and add more chapters.
+You can also go back and edit the course information if you need it.

 Edit chapter details